mainmatter/playbook/project-flow/full-service/README.md

 from an existing application, data from a CRM or customer service system but also through interviews with existing or prospective users or customers or analyzing publicly available datasets.

-The outcome of the discovery workshop is a shared understanding among the project team about what the current situation, the project's objetives and the target audience are.
-We will write these down in a concise mission statement document to clearly define the project's goal.
-We also recommend defining one or more KPIs (e.g. _"number of checkout via the website"_, _"number of support requests from users"_) to capture the situation before and after the project for easier [evaluation in later stages](#evaluation).
-If no data is available for these KPIs, it might be necessary to set up additional tracking or conduct research.

 ## Conception